 Division of Student Affairs > Resources > Faculty & Staff > Common Faculty Questions > Counseling Services

-Full- and part-time DePaul students currently registered and enrolled in a degree program are eligible for counseling services.
+Full- and part-time DePaul students currently registered and enrolled in a degree program are eligible for counseling services through University Counseling & Psychological Services (UCAPS).
+Please note: Faculty and staff are not eligible for counseling services through UCAPS.

-These students are eligible to receive brief screenings and consultations, drop in emergent care and mental health counseling through two on-campus locations, via telehealth or through a 24/7 mental health support line.
-Students should dial (773) 325-CARE (2273) option #1 to speak to a counselor 24/7, or select option #2 to schedule a consultation.
-For walk-ins students should visit the UCAPS offices:
+Students are eligible to receive brief screenings and consultations, drop in emergent care, and mental health counseling through two on-campus locations, telehealth session, or a 24/7 mental health support line.
+Students should dial 773-325-CARE (2273) option #1 to speak to a counselor 24/7, or select option #2 to schedule a consultation.
+For walk-ins, students should visit the UCAPS offices:

 Faculty and staff can also call 773-325-CARE (2273) to speak to/collaborate with a counselor in support of students: